 - 18.1.
-This policy will be reviewed annually (or sooner if required by statutory guidance) by the OAT Director of Primary and SEND and approved by the OAT Board. - 18.2.
-The SEN Information Report will be updated annually by each academy SENCO. - 18.3.
+This policy will be reviewed annually (or sooner if required by statutory guidance) by the OAT Director of Inclusion and approved by the OAT Board.

+[Insert academy logo] - 18.2.
+The SEN Information Report will be updated annually by each academy SENCO - 18.3.
 The Responsibilities and Contacts forms will be updated by each academy SENCO as and when required.